 Gert Caspritz, Ph.D. has served as a director since November 1999.
 Dr. Caspritz has been the Investment Manager of TVM-Techno Venture Management, an international venture capital firm based in Germany, since June 1999.
 Prior to joining TVM he was employed by Hoechst Marion Roussel, a pharmaceutical company, for over 15 years, most recently as Vice President of New Technologies Licensing.
 During his tenure at Hoechst Marion Roussel he was a member of various strategy task forces, including the group that negotiated many of Hoechst Marion Roussel's biotechnology collaborations.
 Dr. Caspritz serves on the board of Coley Pharmaceutical Group, PhytoMedica and Epicept.
-Dr. Caspritz of Mainz, Germany.
+Dr. Caspritz received his undergraduate degree and his Ph.D. in Biology from the University of Mainz, Germany.